Srimurari/Srimurari/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 🔭 I'm a Student
-🌱 I’m currently learning best practices for Data Science 👯 I’m looking to collaborate on any Data Science project.
+🌱 I’m currently learning best practices for Data Science
+👯 I’m looking to collaborate on any Data Science project
-🤔 I’m looking for help with Machine Learning.
+🤔 I’m looking for help with Machine Learning
-💬 Ask me about R Programming.
+💬 Ask me about R Programming
-📫 How to reach me: by my mail murari.dachepalli@gmail.com 😄 Pronouns: He/Him
+📫 How to reach me: by my mail murari.dachepalli@gmail.com
+😄 Pronouns: He/Him
 LinkedIn - linkedin.com/in/srimurari-dachepalli-b12a581b6